Perspective on Maternal Obesity & Autism

 Therefore, the most compelling guidance to women who are pregnant or thinking of becoming pregnant is to be as healthy as you can be.
 Seek and follow the guidance of your obstetrician or other healthcare provider before you become pregnant and through your pregnancy.

 Autism Speaks continues to actively fund research on environmental factors and gene-environment interactions and how they influence the risk of autism.
-You can explore these and other studies using our Grant Search.
+You can explore these and other studies using the Autism Speaks Grant Search.
 This research is made possible by the inspiring dedication and efforts of our families, volunteers and donors.
 Thank you so much for your support, and please keep sending us your questions at GotQuestions@autismspeaks.org.